DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

 - Execution time

 Sometimes, when the strategy trades the same assets several times in a short timeframe, the risk manager can pool these orders together into a single order for the investors.

 When this happens, there will be investor data for only one of the orders.
-Investors' volume associated to the order will have an increased size as it's associated to more than one of the strategy's orders.
+Investors' volume associated with the order will have an increased size as it's associated with more than one of the strategy's orders.

-In the following example, 24.98 lots is two times 12.49 lots as two of the strategy's orders, each of 0.4 lots, got pooled together into the first order for investors.
+In the following example, 24.98 lots are two times 12.49 lots as two of the strategy's orders, each of 0.4 lots, got pooled together into the first order for investors.

 3. Net strategy and investors' positions

-The date and time of the last update is shown next to the section title.
+The date and time of the last update are shown next to the section title.